 There are endless opportunities to join multi-day group tours which cover shorter distances and allow you to spend more time on the ground exploring at your own pace, seeing what you want to see.
 But there’s also multi-country tours with aggressive itineraries if you want to see the most of a place like Europe.
 These styles are helpful if you’re travelling from far away and only have limited time to spend away from work or school.
 Whichever style of trip is next on your bucket list, there’s absolutely a tour to fit your unique preferences.

 If you’ve ever known someone who works in a kitchen, you’ll likely agree that catering for large groups of people is no easy feat, even for chefs with experience.
 But, you’ll be surprised though, how incredible each of the included meals is managed.
 Plus, some operators have been feeding hungry travellers for decades and have mastered this down to a tee.

 While tour operators have been catering for special dietary requirements for health, religious or allergy reasons for decades, travellers can expect sometimes two or three different choices of dishes for each course.
 The ‘foodie culture’ is storming the globe, so sub-standard meals are simply not an option for successful tour companies anymore.

 Most tour operators feature local cuisine in their included meals, allowing you to sample delicacies from your touring destination.
-Keep in mind too, that while on average, a tour itinerary will cover half of your evening meals, other tours don’t provide any, giving you the time to follow your tour leader’s recommendations to that secret gem around the corner where you can really get amongst the locals.
+Keep in mind that while on average, a tour itinerary will cover half of your evening meals, other tours don’t provide any, giving you the time to follow your Travel Director’s recommendations to that secret gem around the corner where you can really get amongst the locals.
 Like we said, it’s your experience.

 Do you agree, or disagree?
 Was there a doubt we didn’t cover?
 Tell us in the comments below!